|

 Email is a good way to communicate, but people change their email addresses

 so fast that I can’t keep up.
-Facebook messaging works,
+Facebook messaging works, provided Facebook

-messages about the server not responding.
-After an hour’s wrestling with the
+server not responding.
+After an hour’s wrestling with the thing I think I

-thing I think I finally managed to message everyone, including a few people
+finally managed to message everyone, including a few people who aren’t on

-invite, please accept my apologies, and know that you’re very welcome anyway.
+accept my apologies, and know that you’re very welcome anyway.

 We